-The largest portion of the District's net position at June 30, 2021, \$69.6 million, consists of resources subject to external restrictions on how they may be used.
+The largest portion of the District's net position at June 30, 2022, \$71.2 million, consists of resources subject to external restrictions on how they may be used.
 An additional \$3.2 million of the total net position reflects its net investment in capital assets (e.g., land, buildings, and equipment less any related debt used to acquire those assets that is still outstanding).
-The remaining portion of the District's net position is a deficit of \$4.3 million related mainly to the net pension liability.
+The remaining portion of the District's net position is a deficit of \$1.7 million related mainly to the net pension liability.

-The total net position increased by \$16.6 million during the current fiscal year.
-Of this amount, \$17.7 million of the increase relates to the restricted net position, offset by a reduction in unrestricted net position of \$1.5 million.
-The increase in the restricted net position is due to additional grant revenue received for incentive projects in the current year that will be disbursed in subsequent years.
-The decrease in the unrestricted net position is primarily related to an increase in pension liability.
-Net investment in capital assets increased by \$0.4 million mainly due to the purchase of grant-related air monitoring laboratory equipment, offset by a reduction in long-term debt related to a capital asset.
+The District's total net position increased by \$4.3 million during the current fiscal year.
+Of this amount, \$1.6 million of the increase relates to the restricted net position and roughly \$2.7 million is associated with an increase in the unrestricted net position.
+The increase in the restricted net position is due to additional intergovernmental revenue received in the current year that will be disbursed in subsequent years.
+The increase in the unrestricted net position is primarily related to a decrease in pension liability.
+Net investment in capital assets increased slightly year-over-year mainly due to a reduction in long-term debt for the District Administrative Building.

-The following schedule shows revenues by major source, expenses by function, and changes in net position for the fiscal years ended June 30, 2020, and June 30, 2021.
+The following schedule shows revenues by major source, expenses by function, and changes in net position for the fiscal years ended June 30, 2021, and June 30, 2022.